developerprince-eng/VillageWorkerCLI/README.md

 ## Web Python Flask Development Support

-villageworkcli now suppports flask development set up from you locally machine and commits a git repo both locally and remotely.
+villageworkcli now supports flask development set up from you locally machine and commits a git repo both locally and remotely.
-Currently the Version is highly unstable as it is undergoing rapid proto typing and alterations.
+Currently the Version is highly unstable as it is undergoing rapid prototyping and alterations.

 ```bash
 ##Empty Flask MVC Project: